Insider Guide to Athens 2023

 It’s no secret: Athens is bursting with a fascinating history and spectacular ancient architecture.
 From the towering Acropolis to the time-withstanding Temple of Olympian Zeus.
 History buffs, deep thinkers, and art lovers will immediately fall in love with the knowledge hidden within the city.

 For the tourist, it’s easy to join a guided tour and tick off all the famous landmarks in the afternoon.
 However, the true traveler knows Athens’s glory runs much deeper.
-With our insider guide to Athens, you’ll be enjoying a late afternoon stroll through the park, people-watching at one of the many flea markets, and sampling locally-made wine is what keeps the city ticking.
+With our insider guide to the greek capital, you’ll be enjoying a late afternoon stroll through the park, people-watching at one of the many flea markets, and sampling locally-made wine is what keeps the city ticking.

 Forget your watch and let the day take you away with our list of things to do in Athens to experience the city like a local.
 Here is our guide to the top things to do in Athens.